top of page

 Since the end of the war, and after the declaration of Philippine independence from the U.S in 1946, efforts have been made to preserve and restore what remains of Intramuros' historical heritage.
 Despite much of the original city being lost, Intramuros is to this day a cherished location, attracting tourists eager to delve into the Philippines' colonial history.
 It offers a unique glimpse into the nation's past through museums, cultural sites, and landmarks.
 As a living tribute to the Philippines' history, Intramuros symbolizes the country's resilience and offers a tangible connection to its struggle for freedom from foreign powers.

-Fort Santiago opening times
+Fort Santiago Opening Times

 Fort Santiago is usually open to visitors from around 8:00 AM to 6:00 PM, Tuesday to Sunday.
 It's common in the Philippines for historical sites and museums to be closed on Mondays for maintenance and restoration work.